Jack R. Carl

-Carl lettered in football, baseball, and track at Denison before graduating in 1941.
-He began that fall in East Palestine, Ohio, where he was and assistant football coach at East Palestine High School and taught physical education and coached basketball at the East Palestine's junior high school.
-He entered the United States Navy and spent 32 months overseas during World War II as a lieutenant.
 After the war, Carl coached the varsity "B" squad in football at basketball at Indiana University Bloomington, where he worked for a Master of Science degree in physical education.
 In April 1947, he was appoint head coach in football, basketball, and track at Hanover.

 Carl resign from his post at Denison in March 1954 to enter private business in Norwalk, Ohio.
 He was replaced as head football coach by Keith W. Piper, who was worked as Carl's line coach for three seasons.
+Carl was elected to the Denison Hall of Fame in 1997 for Football, Track & Field, and Baseball.